BeepyDev/Lin/README.md

 - Easy plugin/theme api (COMING SOON)

 ### 🌸 Notice
-Liv is a work in progress.
+Lin is a work in progress.
 Features that aren't yet implemented are denoted by "COMING SOON."

 ### 🌸 Compatibility
-Liv is currently only available on Linux.
+Lin is currently only available on Linux.
 It has been tested on the following distributions:
 - Ubuntu

 It may not work as intended on some other distros.